josevictorferreira/advent_of_code_2023/README.md

 ### Instructions to run

-Run `cargo run` to get all the day resolutions.
+Run `cargo run` to print all resolutions.

 ### Test